 Tax-Equivalent Yields (%)

 Tax-Equivalent Yields represent the yield that must be earned on a fully taxable investment in order to equal the yield of the Fund on an after-tax basis at a specified tax rate.
-The effective combined federal and Minnesota rates include the federal 3.8% net investment income tax for the top three tax brackets and a Minnesota tax rate of 7.85% or 9.85%, as applicable.
+The effective combined federal and Minnesota rates include the federal 3.8% net investment income tax for the top two tax brackets and a Minnesota tax rate of 9.85%.

 Returns by Year (%)